-Based on the requirements set by the Taxonomy Regulation (EU) 2020/8521, from 1 January 2022, NET4GAS discloses information on the proportion of the turnover, capital expenditure (CapEx) and operating expenditure (OpEx), which is associated with environmentally sustainable economic activities, within two environmental objectives: climate change mitigation and climate change adaptation.
+Based on the requirements set by the Taxonomy Regulation (EU) 2020/852,1 as of 1 January 2023, NET4GAS discloses information on the proportion of the turnover, capital expenditure (CapEx) and operating expenditure (OpEx), which is associated with environmentally sustainable economic activities, within two environmental objectives: climate change mitigation and climate change adaptation.

-More details are available in Annex no. 4: Taxonomy Regulation.
+More details are available in Annex No. 4: Taxonomy Regulation.

-1 REGULATION (EU) 2020/852 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18 June 2020, on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (Text with EEA relevance)
+REGULATION (EU) 2020/852 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18 June 2020, on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (Text with EEA relevance)